tourhunter-com/yii2-dev-updater/README.md

 Yii2 component to simplify composer and migrations updates

 It helps to track the presence of changes in migrations and composer packages after new commits in git, and allows to trigger updates with just one click in browser.

+The repository is a part of the [TourHunter Organization](https://github.com/tourhunter-com).

 ## Code of Conduct